-The previous table shows 2021 with a total decline in visits of 8.0% from 2019.
+The previous table shows 2022 with a decline in visits 10.0% from 2019.

-AdventHealth notes that during the three years since HCA Healthcare purchased Mission Health, scores of physicians have left the HCA system, and several primary care clinics have closed.
-In 2022, two more prominent physician groups left Mission Health: seven doctors at Asheville Ear, Nose, & Throat and 10 surgeons at Carolina Spine & Neurosurgery Center.
-Asheville Watchdog identified 223 doctors who appear to be no longer practicing at Mission; their names were on the Mission Find a Doctor website as of August 2019 but had been removed as of February 2022.
-Another 57 doctors still on the website are
+AdventHealth notes that during the three years since HCA Healthcare purchased Mission Health, scores of physicians have left the HCA system, and several primary care clinics have closed.24 In 2022, two more prominent physician groups left Mission Health: seven doctors at Asheville Ear, Nose, & Throat and 10 surgeons at Carolina Spine & Neurosurgery Center.25 Asheville Watchdog identified 223 doctors who appear to be no longer practicing at Mission; their names were on the Mission Find a Doctor website as of August 2019 but had been removed as of February 2022.26 The 223 doctors no longer on Mission's Find A Doctor website include 33 family medicine physicians, 25 surgeons, and 15 pediatricians or

-&lt;sup>11 Green, C. (2021, July 18).
+24 Green, C. (2021, July 18).
 As Mission retreats, Pardee, AdventHealth fill primary care gap.
 Hendersonville Lightning.

-&lt;sup>12 https://avlwatchdog.org/how-many-doctors-have-left-mission-hca-wont-say/
+25 https://avlwatchdog.org/how-many-doctors-have-left-mission-hca-wont-say/

-&lt;sup>13 According to Asheville Watchdog, the 223 doctors no longer on Mission's Find A Doctor site include 33 family medicine physicians, 25 surgeons, and 15 pediatricians or pediatric specialists.
+26 According to Asheville Watchdog, the 223 doctors no longer on Mission's Find A Doctor site include 33 family medicine physicians, 25 surgeons, and 15 pediatricians or pediatric specialists.
 More than 100 doctors moved out of the state or region; others are listed as affiliated with hospitals in Hendersonville, the Charles George VA Medical Center in Asheville, or private practices, according to the North Carolina Medical Board and Internet searches.

-no longer listed as employed or affiliated with Mission.
+pediatric specialists.
 Many of the physicians that have left Mission are now employed within Henderson County at AdventHealth or Pardee.
-Patients under the care of AdventHealth or Pardee physicians may no longer be seeking Mission healthcare services, as evidenced by the decreasing utilization.